Digital literacy: Academic and pedagogical concepts

 The pedagogy of digital literacy has begun to move across disciplines.
-In academia, digital literacy is a part of the computing subject area alongside computer science and information technology. while some literacy scholars have argued for expanding the framing beyond information and communication technologies and into literacy education overall.
+In academia, digital literacy is part of the computing subject area alongside computer science and information technology, while some literacy scholars have argued for expanding the framing beyond information and communication technologies into literacy education overall.

 Similar to other evolving definitions of literacy that recognize the cultural and historical ways of making meaning, digital literacy does not replace traditional methods of interpreting information but rather extends the foundational skills of these traditional literacies.
-Digital literacy should be considered a part of the path towards acquiring knowledge.
+Scholars have argued that digital literacy should be considered a part of the path towards acquiring knowledge.

 The current model of digital literacy explores six skills listed below.

-Photo-visual literacy skills can be put into practice by analyzing the visual elements of the images and billboards, understand the context in which they are presented, evaluate their credibility and reliability, and make decisions based on this information.
+Photo-visual literacy skills can be put into practice by analyzing the visual elements of the images and billboards, understanding the context in which they are presented, evaluating their credibility and reliability, and making decisions based on that information.